bravecorvus/node_aes_problem_tracking/README.md

 [will produce ./node-decrypted-go-encrypted-file]
 ```

+Furthermore, you will be able to use [https://go-aes.voiceit.io](https://go-aes.voiceit.io) to decrypt a file you encrypted using that same website.
+(Go Encryption -> Go Decryption [✅])

 ---

-Furthermore, a file encrypted by Node.js will fail to decrypt using Node.js (while Go and Java will also fail to decrypt that file):
+However, a file encrypted by Node.js will fail to decrypt using Node.js (Node.js Encryption -> Node.js Decryption [❌]) (while Go and Java will also fail to decrypt that file):

 ```
 cd node_aes